-Not Individual learns from the previous biggest social media mistakes.
+Not Individual learns from the previous biggest social media fails.
 Brands and social media accounts of all types continue to post and tweet online some things that can only leave us with our hands on our heads.

 Did you remember that incident when you tweeted a wrong link to all of your followers and considered erasing your social media account and starting a new account somewhere far away with a new Twitter handle?
 Presently envision experiencing an online networking disaster on a bigger scale when you have the consideration of millions individuals.